lgbouma/yieldCode/README.md

-# Simulating Tess' Exoplanet DetectIoNs: STEIN
+# Simulating Tess' Exoplanet detectIoNs: STEIN
 (everyone gets an anocronym, right?)

 This code simulates the population of planets that we expect to detect with TESS.